HCLarsen/ruby-radio/readme.md

 Ruby v- 2.1.5

 This is a simple IoT clock radio.

 Hardware is a Raspberry Pi B+ with a 2.8" touchscreen.

-Radio is played through streaming internet radio stations, and controlled with the ruby-mpd gem at https://rubygems.org/gems/ruby-mpd.
+Radio is played through streaming internet radio stations, and controlled with the [ruby-mpd](https://rubygems.org/gems/ruby-mpd) gem.

 The clock is updated through the system clock.

-GUI is made possible by using the Gtk3 gem at https://rubygems.org/gems/gtk3
+GUI is made possible by using the [Gtk3](https://rubygems.org/gems/gtk3) gem

+Files for 3D printable casing can be found [here](https://a360.co/2QgYqZv).

 # Installation Instructions